rileyle/UCGretina/README.md

     $ make LHTARGET=1

 (produces the binary UCGretina_LH)

+To include nuclear polarization (alignment) of the reaction product in the `Reaction` class:

+    $ make POL=1

+(produces the binary `UCGretina_Pol`)
+Implementation and validation of this capability is described here: [C. Morse, H. L. Crawford, A. O. Macchiavelli et al., The polarization sensitivity of GRETINA, Nucl.
+Instr.
+Meth.
+A1025, 166155 (2022)](https://doi.org/10.1016/j.nima.2021.166155)

 To activate neutron-related processes in the physics list (required for the `neutron` source type: